-At Middlesex University I no longer carry any formal administrative duties.
+At Middlesex University, by choice, I no longer carry any formal administrative duties.
 Instead, my role mainly involves research mentoring and improving the research profile of the school by stimulating research and research output (i.e., publications, seminars, media exposure).

 In London I have also set up HROB, a network for female academics in the Human Reources Management and Organizational Behaviour area.